-Updated 3-15-22.
-If you've ever asked why you need to keep a Notary journal, or what information a Notary needs to record in it, this article has answers to many of the most commonly asked questions.
+Updated 2-20-24.
+If you’ve ever asked why you need to keep a Notary journal, or what information a Notary needs to record in it, this article answers the most commonly asked questions.

 Yes.
 Most states require or strongly recommend that Notaries own and maintain a journal or record book of the acts they perform.